StuntsPT/GBS_data_analyses/docs/index.md

-# NCBI Mass Sequence Downloader
+# GBS data analysis repository

 ## Description
 This repository contains a way to reproduce the analyses for the paper I am currently working on.